StacieL/doc-1/docs/Concepts/doc1.md

 ## What is ORDA?

 ORDA stands for **Object Relational Data Access**.
 It is an enhanced technology allowing to use a database as an object – by the language or with user interface widgets.
-Relations are transparently included in the concept, in combination with lazy loading, removing all the typical hassle of data selection or transfer from the developer.
+Relations are transparently included in the concept, in combination with _lazy loading_, removing all the typical hassle of data selection or transfer from the developer.

 With ORDA, data is accessed through an abstraction layer, the datastore.
 A datastore is an object that provides an interface to the database model and data through 4D objects.
 Tables are mapped to dataclass objects, fields and relations are attributes of dataclasses, and records are entities.